FlukeFan/ZipDeploy/docs/quickstart.md

     dotnet publish

-... zip up the generated publish folder, and FTP it up to the root of your running site.
+... zip up the generated `publish` folder, and FTP it up to the root of your running site.

-A more detailed walkthrough is detailed here:  <a href="walkthrough.html">Walkthrough</a>
+A more detailed walkthrough is covered here:  <a href="walkthrough.html">Walkthrough</a>